Canon 1300D vs 7D Mark II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in March 2016 and September 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in March 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 7D Mark II provides 20 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 7D Mark II provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 7D II.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (28 percent) than the Canon 1300D.
 Moreover, the 7D Mark II is substantially heavier (88 percent) than the 1300D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.